babennettdev/ml-notebooks/datasets/README.md

 ### CLI Tool Installation
 Register for an account on Kaggle.com and follow their [Authentication instructions](https://www.kaggle.com/docs/api).
 Ensure the API key is stored properly.

-Install the necessary packages by executing the following command from the root directory:
+Install and unzip the necessary packages by executing the following command from the root directory:

 ```
 pip install -r .\tools\requirements.txt